-The Wine and Food Society of Baltimore, MD, another branch of the André Simon-founded Wine & Food Society in London, held an intriguing wine taste-off in 1980.
-The menu can be read here, digitally archived at the internationally-known Enoch Pratt Library in Baltimore.
+The Wine and Food Society of Baltimore, Maryland was another branch of the André Simon-founded Wine & Food Society in London.
+It held an intriguing wine taste-off in 1980.
+The program may be read here, digitally archived at the Enoch Pratt Library in Baltimore.

-The menu refers to the 1976 Paris Wine Tasting or “Judgment of Paris”, the epochal tasting in France.
+The document refers to the 1976 Paris Wine Tasting, or famed “Judgment of Paris”, an epochal tasting held in France.
 A California cabernet sauvignon, Stag’s Leap, and a chardonnay, Chateau Montelena, had highest average score in a blind tasting of French and American examples.
-The wine world was shaken by the results and it is generally agreed California and New World winemaking received a huge filip as a result.
+The wine world was shaken, and it is generally agreed California and New World winemaking received a major fillip as a result.

-In tune with the new zeitgeist, Baltimore wine devotees held their own blind tasting of wines from the U.S. and Europe to assess individual and comparative merits.
+In tune with such blind tasting Baltimore wine devotees held their own such tasting of American and European wines.
 Wines were tasted in groups of two, in foil-wrapped bottles.
-Tasters knew the wine type but not the origin of each bottle.
+Tasters were told the wine type but not the origin of each bottle.

-Only one set of taste notes is included with the menu.
-It opines which wine was Californian or European and mentions attributes of nose and taste.
-It seems the taster got the national origin right in most cases although I find the notes unclear in a couple of respects.
+Only one set of taste notes is included with the program.
+It opines which wine was Californian or European and states attributes of nose and taste.
+The winners were judged by a show of hands, with the results not tabulated here.

-The sociological dimension of this event is at least as important as the organoleptic one, though.
-Putting American wines up against top European crus in a prominent but regional American city shows that almost 40 years ago, a high level of Yankee pride in American wine culture had emerged.
+The sociological implications of the event are at least as important as the taste opinions of the panel.
+Putting American wines up against top European wines in a regional American centre at that time showed a high level of pride already existing in American winemaking.

-This was not the first comparative national tasting in the U.S., or indeed the first this wine society did.
-The Baltimore chapter did an A/B of American and European wines as early as 1948.
-I’ll return later to it.
-Its context was not quite the same as for the 1980 tasting, but what they did is very interesting.
+It was not the first such comparative tasting in the U.S., or indeed the first this wine society did.
+The Baltimore chapter compared American and European wines as early as 1948.
+I will return to it later.
+The context is not quite the same as for the 1980 tasting, but still, the tasting is significant.